nc1z/nc1z/README.md

 #### :sailboat: Global Travel Commissions Platform (present)

 - Creating both an internal admin dashboard and an external mobile-responsive web app from scratch for a multinational corporation.
-Supporting the migration of a partial monolith to a domain-driven backend powered by Strapi NodeJs clusters.
+Supporting the migration of a partial monolith to a domain-driven backend powered by Strapi/NestJs.

-  - Typescript, TurboRepo, React, Strapi headless CMS (NodeJs), Okta, Material UI, Formik, Jest
+  - Typescript, React, Strapi headless CMS (NodeJs), NestJs, Okta, Material UI, Formik, Jest, TurboRepo

 #### :credit_card: New Youth Social Membership Platform